Digital-Methods-HASS/au736835_knudsen/DATA_PROVENANCE.md

 Xenophon *Hellenica*.

-used for information concerning battles, participants and locations for the last three years of the war.
+used for information concerning battles, participants and locations for the last years of the war.

 ## Sources - Danish Monarchy